lintje/lintje/doc/rules.md

 after all its changes have been applied already in another commit.

-Add the intended files changes to the empty commit, or remove the commit from the Git history to fix this violation.
+Add the intended files changes to the empty commit, or remove the commit from the Git history to fix this issue.

 ## MergeCommit